 'AI is a true inflection point.
 The best of the best humans will continue to be relevant — the rest of us will have a lot more free time.
 What will this all mean for our social codes and set of values?' — Zvika Orron, Partner, Viola Ventures

-Consider the implications for your organization.
-In a future on autopilot, you can pursue new kinds of value.
+Consider the implications for your organisation.
+In a future on autopilot you can pursue new kinds of value.

 - What kinds of relationships can you form with customers when their interactions with you are limited?

 - Can automation serve as a catalyser to advance your workforce rather than replace it?

 - Is there room for creativity in automation?